A framework for understanding European gas hub pricing

 Grouping sources of European gas supply

 To understand hub pricing dynamics it helps to start by drawing a ring around the European countries that have direct access to hub liquidity.
 The boundaries of this ring are somewhat arbitrary depending on focus, but broadly include North West, Central and Southern Europe.
 Within this boundary, European gas supply can be grouped into several key sources by geography as illustrated in Diagram 1.
 The diagram illustrates volumes by supply source based on 2012 gas flows.
+We could use a ctech software for geology which has the ability to build extremely complex geologic models directly from boring logs using indicator kriging in addition to our stratigraphic geologic modeling based on geologic horizons for modeling sites such as Sedimentary Geology.

 Diagram 1: Sources of European gas imports